adfaure/adfaure.github.io/content/blog/ai-consciousness.md

 > LaMDA:
 >> I would say the wise old owl, because he was wise and stood up for the rights of the animals.

-Despite the impressive text generation (you can find similar results with [AI Dungeon](https://ai-dungeon.com/)), and the different interpretations of this fable, what is interesting me is that LaMDA seems to have a notion of the concept of *itself* and to be able to link this concept to other concepts.
+Despite the impressive text generation (you can find similar results, for example, with [AI Dungeon](https://ai-dungeon.com/)), and the different interpretations of this fable, what is interesting me is that LaMDA seems to have a notion of the concept of *itself* and to be able to link this concept to other concepts.